 The facility has a number of Environmental Management Plans and Monitoring Programmes as required by the Development Consent.
+Internal and external auditing is performed, e.g. Planned General Inspections, to ensure environmental compliance.

 Generally, the equipment and systems aimed at protecting the environment appeared appropriate to the types of materials handled at the facility, with staff showing a good understanding of the relevant environmental issues.
 Environmental records are kept in both electronic and hard copy forms by the Environmental Manager.
-Any environmental incidents, including wildlife fatalities, are recorded in the Evolution incident reporting system.
+Any environmental incidents, including wildlife fatalities, are recorded in the Evolution incident reporting system (QHSE - Quality Health Safety and Environment).